 As a teenager, I was arrested (with peers) for breaking and entering (daytime), theft of a firearm (bb-gun), and malicious destruction of personal property.
 These charges were dismissed.
 I was never convicted of any crime.
 In addition, I was arrested for OUI 5 years later.
 Although I was never “convicted of a felony”, a recently assigned Massachusetts case disturbed me.
 In particular, these crimes may be considered as lacking “moral turpitude.”
 In the Matter of Harvey Prager (422 Mass.
 86 (1996), a man’s application was denied due to a past history of acts constituting lack of moral character.
 I decided to review the Massachusetts bar application.
 It requires you to disclose any “charges” of felonies committed, as distinguished from “felony convictions.”
 I am very concerned that my arrest in 1981 may cause the Board of Bar Examiners to probe further into my past, and ask for a hearing.
 This may take time which I cannot afford, as a husband and father who has already taken a great financial hit in switching from a previous successful career.
 Or the Board may conduct a more thorough investigation in order to determine whether I was “rehabilitated.”
 My inquiries are as follows: Must I report these “charges” since they took place when I was a juvenile?
 (I was an adult when I was arrested for drunk driving- so I realize that I must report this).
 Are the crimes of breaking and entering, theft of a bb-gun, and malicious destruction considered “felonies”?
 If the Board sees this on my application, what is the likelihood that they will require a hearing or deeper investigation into my past?
 I’m not hiding anything, but concerned about the amount of time.
 (3) What is the most likely outcome?

 ANSWER: Reporting likely won’t create an obstacle — but your time limits might be.
 Our best advice is for you to report your story in a candid manner, whether or not the term “felony” applies precisely.
 We have no reason to believe that this history will be much of an obstacle to admission.
 Prager’s reported offenses, we’re told, were of a much more serious nature.
 We can’t estimate the likelihood that they’ll require a hearing or deeper investigation — it’s certainly possible.
-As to that likelihood and the most likely outcome, the best person to answer would be an attorney who has repeatedly represented individuals before the Bar of Board Examiners, which you might be able to find the Mass Bar Association’s lawyer referral service.
-If your time limits are so restricting that you’re weighing it into a risk calculus to decide whether to be truthful in your bar application — you need to address that as early in your career as possible — you can find more from our Mass LOMAP services on time management and productivity.
+As to that likelihood and the most likely outcome, the BBE might be able to answer — Request to remain anonymous when you call (617) 482-4466 or email email@example.com.
+You can also contact an attorney who has repeatedly represented individuals before the Bar of Board Examiners, which you might be able to find the Mass Bar Association’s lawyer referral service.
+Time limits driven by real financial need are difficult but don’t look for shortcuts when it comes to honesty on your bar application.
+If it helps, you can find more from our Mass LOMAP services on time management and productivity.

 . . .